The Top 5 Dos & Don’ts of Academic Writing

 Once you finish writing, go through your write up again and recognize colloquial language in your writing and systematically edit your work to replace words, phrases, and sentences with acceptable forms so that your writing sounds sincere and objective.

 2. Do not use inappropriate fonts or font styles

 Please don’t try to get too fancy with how you present your writing.
 Many students become creative with fonts and font styles in their academic essay to impress their markers.
-But they’d think someone from the 6th grade has turned the paper in.
+Do this and you’ll sure give the impression that a 6th grader has submitted this paper.

 Use only those fonts recommended in your study guide.
-It’s usually Arial and/or Times New Roman in 12 point, black.
+It’s usually Arial and/or Times New Roman in 12 points, black.